 I recently received an email from one of my readers asking me about giving away power.
 That term gets thrown around a lot and it got me thinking: what does it even mean to “have power”?
 To me, power is the ability to create change in your life.
 Change for the better.
 Growth.
 It’s to be in control of your reactions and feelings.
 It’s to understand and accept who you are, what you want and to make no apologies for any of those things.
 Power is not about intimidating others or using aggression to get what you want.
-It’s about knowing your worth enough to ask clearly and with confidence for what you want.
+Power is about knowing your worth enough to ask clearly and with confidence for what you want.
+Tweet that!
 Because if you don’t, the answer will almost always be “no”.

 Perhaps people are also unclear about what it really means to “give it away”.
 So, I’ve complied a list of things you might be doing that are clear indicators that you’re giving away your power.